viraj-kabbur/user_manuals/teacher/class-with-global-citizenship-assignment.md

 * End Date - gives a deadline to students to complete the assignment.
 * Age Group - specifies which students to be assigned based on their age.
 * Class Description - can be used to give a brief understanding of what is to be done by the students.
-* Only allocated students can be assigned, also the teacher can choose which students are to be added to the class.
+* Only allocated students can be assigned, also the Teacher/Professor can choose which students are to be added to the class.
 As seen in the example Linda and John are added but Student 1 hasn't been added to the class.
-* Similarly, teachers can also be added to the class.
-In the page attached below, out of all teachers, only Serena Matthews has been added.
+* Similarly, Teachers/Professors can also be added to the class.
+In the page attached below, out of all Teachers/Professors, only Serena Matthews has been added.

-Once done with everything, the teacher can click the button which says Create a Class (upon scrolling down) and thus a class will be created.
+Once done with everything, the Teacher/Professor can click the button which says Create a Class (upon scrolling down) and thus a class will be created.